AurelieGIRAUD/AurelieGIRAUD.github.io/anova_multiple_linear.md

-# Detect counterfeit banknotes with logistic regression
+# Revenue Prediction with ANOVA and Linear Regression.

 ### ✅ Business Case

-In this project, we attempt to create a model to
+In this project, we attempt to create a model to target future relevant customers among the current portfolio using the revenue data of their parents.

 ### 📉 Dataset